Duality on value semigroups: Dualities

 \begin{prp} Let $R$ be a one-dimensional Cohen--Macaulay ring with a canonical ideal $\K$.
 Then $\K'$ is a canonical ideal of $R$ if and only if $\K'=\E\K$ for some invertible ideal $\E$ of $R$.
-In case $R$ is local, the latter condition becomes $\K'=a\K$ for some $a\in Q_R^\reg$ (see \S\ref{83}). \end{prp}
+In the case where $R$ is semilocal, the latter condition becomes $\K'=x\K$ for some $x\in Q_R^\reg$. \end{prp}